Pyntux/TimerDown/README.md

 A simple python &amp; pytq5 app to turn off your PC in "X" minutes or at specific time of current day.

+### Dependencies:

- - App is writen in Python & Pyqt5.
+App is writen in Python & Pyqt5.
 For now only works on Linux machines.

    You need to have installed: